TheOdinProject/curriculum/html_css/v2/main-course/grid-lessons/creating-a-grid.md

 }
 ~~~

-If we wanted the columns and rows to share the same gap value we could replace these properties with something like `grid-gap: 25px;`.
+If we wanted the columns and rows to share the same gap value we could replace the `column-gap` and `row-gap` properties with something like `grid-gap: 25px;`.

 ### Wrapping Up Our First Grid

 Now that you’ve made a grid you can start to see how easy it is to control the layout of your elements with CSS Grid.
-You may also start to realize how CSS Grid can solve common layout problems.
+You may also realize how CSS Grid can solve common layout problems.
 In the next couple lessons we will cover positioning elements and advanced grid attributes.
 But first, check out the links below that cover making the basics of a grid in more detail.

 ### Assignment
 <div class="lesson-content__panel" markdown="1">
-- Read Parts I, II and III from [CSS-Tricks Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)
+- Read Parts I, II and III from [CSS-Tricks Complete Guide to Grid.](https://css-tricks.com/snippets/css/complete-guide-grid/)
 - Watch this [short video](https://www.youtube.com/watch?v=8_153Zz4YI8&ab_channel=WesBos) on Implicit vs Explicit Tracks from the Wes Bos CSS Grid course.
+- Look through the [Inspect CSS Grid](https://developer.chrome.com/docs/devtools/css/grid/) guide that explains how to view grids on a webpage using Chrome DevTools.
+- Also check out MDN's guide on using the [CSS Grid Inspector](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Examine_grid_layouts) to learn how to inspect grids using Firefox DevTools.
 </div>

 ### Additional Resources
-- The [MDN Basic Concepts of grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout) reviews many of the basics and introduces additional concepts.
+- The [MDN Basic Concepts of grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout) reviews many of the basics and introduces some additional concepts.
-- [Inspect CSS Grid](https://developer.chrome.com/docs/devtools/css/grid/) will explain how to view grids on a webpage using Chrome DevTools.
-- [CSS Grid Inspector](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Examine_grid_layouts) will review hot to inspect grids using Firefox DevTools.

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.